ccGroupuk/GDT-Inspection-Pro/replit.md

 - Quote items displayed on admin job detail and client portal
 - Bulk save endpoint for atomic quote item updates

+### Job Notes with Attachments
+- Notes with photo attachments for each job
+- Four visibility levels: internal (admin only), partner, client, all
+- Photo upload via Replit Object Storage with presigned URLs
+- Admin toggles to share quotes and notes with partners
+- Notes displayed on admin job detail page with full CRUD
+- Partner portal shows notes when sharing is enabled (filtered by visibility)

 ### Client Portal
 - Separate portal for clients to view their job progress
 - Invite system: Admin sends email invites from contacts page